Daisen Kofun, one of the world's three largest tombs of Emperor Nintoku along with King Khufu's Pyramid and Quing Emperor's Mausoleum

 The most powerful warlord, Oda Nobunaga (1534-1582, 織田信長), had a great zeal to realize a peaceful nation through his clever strategies, rationalism, and immense military power to end the Warring States Period.
 After seeing people’s joyful faces at the light-up event, he likely felt a deep sense of emotion and elation, realizing his lifelong ambitions […]

-Todaiji Temple and Great Buddha, Emperor Shomu's Wish to Settle Chaotic Turmoil
+Todaiji Temple and Great Buddha: Emperor Shomu's Vision to Restore a Nation in Crisis